bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/translational-bitcoin-development.md

 title: "Translational Bitcoin Development"
 transcript_by: NeroCherubino via review.btctranscripts.com
 media: https://www.youtube.com/watch?v=BsWR94cbZ3Y
-tags: ["layer 2","ux","lightning","cryptography"]
+tags: ["ux"]
 speakers: ["Tadge Dryja"]
-categories: ["Video"]
+categories: ["video"]
 date: 2023-04-29
 ---
 ## Introduction

 This is called Translational Bitcoin Development or Why Johnny Can't Verify.
 So quick intro, I'm Tadge Dryja.
 Stuff I've worked on in Bitcoin over the last decade is the Bitcoin Lightning Network paper, the Discreet Log Contracts paper, Utreexo, and building out a lot of that software.
-In terms of places I've worked, Lightning Labs, founded that, and then MIT BCI is where I used to work for a couple years and now I'm at a company called Lightspark.
+In terms of places I've worked, Lightning Labs, founded that, and then MIT DCI is where I used to work for a couple years and now I'm at a company called Lightspark.

-So I just wanted to announce that we're at a Bitcoin thing.
-This is like a hardcore Bitcoin thing.
-I don't know if people were here last night.
-They went to Pleb Labs.
-It was very cool.
-There's lots of Bitcoin stuff.

 ## Goals

-So, but first I'm gonna talk about, do we even agree on the goals?
+First I'm gonna talk about, do we even agree on the goals?
-And probably not.
+Probably not.
 People have different ideas of what Bitcoin should be.
 I think I made up the term, like Bitcoin is the currency of enemies.
 Everyone's sort of got very different ideas and people fight about stuff.